-The Board of Directors of the Heritage Foundation is responsible for the maintenance of the Schofield House not only for maintaining the building today but also the fiscal responsibility to maintaining the building's future.
-The members of the board of directors are as follows:
+The Board of Directors of the Masonic Heritage Foundation, Inc are responsible for the maintenance of the Schofield House not only for maintaining the building today but also the fiscal responsibility for maintaining the building's future.
+The members of the Board of Directors are appointed by the Grand Lodge of Indiana and the Scottish Rite of Indianapolis, who are the owners of the Corporation and are as follows:

 The house, built circa 1815, is said to be the first two-story brick inn and tavern in Madison.
 The original ground floor was divided into a tavern room, a bedroom (now a parlor), and a kitchen (now a dining room).
 Upstairs were a meeting room and a sleeping, loft.
 Thus, the original house had space for business, eating and sleeping.
 The original bricks were made by hand in the back yard.
 The interior bricks were

 sun-dried adobe, and the exterior bricks were kiln dried.